 HRW also emphasized that the state has not reimbursed its dues to hospitals at a time when they are faced with two crises:

-First, a financial crisis that has made paying for medical equipment and supplies extremely challenging as foreign currency dried out from the local market.
-And second, the nationwide crisis of the coronavirus pandemic.
+A financial crisis that has made paying for medical equipment and supplies extremely challenging as foreign currency disappeared from the local market.
+All the while the nation deals with the crisis of the coronavirus pandemic.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.